All Episodes

 Their mission is to take as much control over society as possible, redistribute things so that people are equal and fair and all this sort of thing.

-Which, if you look at any point in time in history in U.S. civilization, any nation, any populations that's tried this, A, it's failed.
+Which, if you look at any point in time in history, in U.S. civilization, any nation, any populations that's tried this, A, it's failed.

-And yet that doesn't matter.
+And yet, that doesn't matter.

 See, the results never matter to these people.

-Uh when you examine the results of these kinds of programs, there's no evidence to suggest that it's the way to go.
+When you examine the results of these kinds of programs, there's no evidence to suggest that it's the way to go.

-Now let's take these these things he said global warming, lower wages, unstable jobs, greater inequality.
+Global warming, lower wages, unstable jobs, greater inequality.

 All of these things are the result of supercapitalism.